 The final space shuttle launch made a spectacular arc across the sky in photos taken from the edge of space by a student balloon project.

-From an altitude of more than 89,000 feet, the balloon took photos of NASA's shuttle Atlantis making the final liftoff of the space shuttle program.
-Atlantis blasted off on Friday from NASA's Kennedy Space Center in Florida.
+From an altitude of more than 89,000 feet (27,000 meters), the balloon took photos of NASA's shuttle Atlantis making the final liftoff of the space shuttle program.
+Atlantis blasted off on Friday (July 8) from NASA's Kennedy Space Center in Florida.

 The balloon, nicknamed StratoShuttle-1, is a project of the California-based Quest for Stars.
-The organization lets students help loft balloon-borne experiments to the edge of space using relatively cheap, off-the-shelf hardware. [ Gallery: Stunning Aerial Photos of Last Shuttle Launch ]
+The organization lets students help loft balloon-borne experimentsto the edge of space using relatively cheap, off-the-shelf hardware. [ Gallery: Stunning Aerial Photos of Last Shuttle Launch ]

-"Student involvement was quite heavy," Quest for Stars' founder Bobby Russell told Space.com.
+"Student involvement was quite heavy," Quest for Stars' founder Bobby Russell told SPACE.com.
 "They designed the payload system that we flew.
-They not only designed and built it with their own hands, they ran the mission control center for it, too."
+They not only deigned and built it with their own hands, they ran the mission control center for it too."